LudumDare/ludumdare.com/content/resources/questions/can-i-use-ai.md

 Ludum Dare isn't a silo.
 Whether we like it or not, AI is used by professionals across the gaming industry.
 Banning it wouldn't accurately reflect the real world.

-That said we still want to celebrate artists, which is why we ask those using AI tools to opt-out of artist categories.
+That said we still want to celebrate artists, which is why we ask those using AI tools to opt-out of artistic categories.